Quantum unital Otto heat engines: using Kirkwood-Dirac quasi-probability for the engine's coherence to stay alive: Introduction

 \item Considering as a unital channel a quantum projective measurement, we give a detailed comparison between the dephased and undephased engines.
 More precisely, we focus on the effect of the parameters (i.e., inverse temperature $\beta$, gaps $2\nu_{1}$ and $2\nu_{2}$, angles of measurement $\chi$ and $\alpha$, the angle $\phi$, and the non-adiabatic parameter $\delta'$), on the average work and its reliability, and also on efficiency.
 In the main text below, it will be clear what the difference is between the dephased and undephased engines.
 In general, it is shown that contrary to common wisdom, non-adiabatic transitions are not always detrimental to thermodynamic quantities such as work and efficiency.

 \item We also comment on the relationship between the RFs proved in Refs. \cite{Abdelkader,Abdelkader2} when coherence is not erased.

 \end{enumerate}

 This paper has been organized as follows: In Section \ref{1}, we explain what we mean by dephased and undephased engines, and we show how one can derive the cumulants of the latter engines and prove that both of these engines can never work as a \textit{refrigerator}.
 In Section \ref{casestu}, we give the qubit model to which we apply our analytical results.
 In Section \ref{dede}, we explain in detail which parameters have a good influence on the average work, work reliability, and efficiency of the dephased engine.
 We show that their highest values are only achieved in the adiabatic regime.
 Then, in Section \ref{undeunde}, we focus on the undephased engine.
 We compute the averages and fluctuations of work and heat for an arbitrary unital channel, then we apply them to the qubit model that we show in Section \ref{casestu}.
 We also give the common and different features between the two engines.
 In Section \ref{conc}, we give a summary of our results.
-Finally, in the appendices, we give proof of some analytical results presented in the main text.
-We set $\hbar=k_{B}$ throughout this paper.
+Finally, in the appendices, we give our arguments to convince the reader to use Eq. (\ref{chiFF}) to derive the cumulants of the undephased engine as well as the proof of some analytical results presented in the main text.
+We set $\hbar=k_{B}=1$ throughout this paper.